 $500 per climber

 The Top Rope Site Management and Instructor Training course emphasizes the technical and educational skills necessary to safely and professionally instruct rock climbing and climbing related activities in a group setting.
 Any organization or individual who teaches top rope climbing or uses climbing as a medium for personal change or team building should consider this course a tool for improved risk management.
 For experienced climbers, this course is the important first step in the guide education process and establishes a foundation of skills, methods and decision making that will lead to becoming model climbing instructors.
+This course is taught at Interstate State Park (Taylors Falls, MN)

 Intro to Trad Lead